Yankee Screwdrivers

 A Yankee screwdriver is something that a lot of people have seen on their father's or grandfather's (forgive the sexism, but unfortunately, few women were working screwdrivers at that time) workbench -- it's a "push screwdriver", where a pushing motion is converted into a turning motion by a spiral cutting in the shaft.
 They can also be used as a traditional ratchet screwdriver and even as a conventional "fixed" screwdriver.

-The original maker of the "Yankee Brand" push screwdriver was (seemingly) North Brothers Manufacturing.
+The original maker of the "Yankee Brand" push screwdriver was North Brothers Manufacturing.
 At some point, North Brothers, or at least the Yankee brand name was bought out by Stanley Tools. (can you tell my history here is more via observation than research?)
 Stanley has discontinued producing the traditional Yankee screwdrivers (push screwdrivers), and in fact, they were last produced in the United Kingdom.
 So yes, for a while at the beginning of the 21st century, the Yankee Screwdriver was available only from the Brits.
 However, there are some similar devices that have been available from other sources on and off for many, many years.
 For purposes of simplicity, when I say "Yankee Screwdriver", I mean any of these various brands, unless stated explicitly.
 To add to the confusion, Stanley now uses the "Yankee" name on some of their NON-push screwdriver products.
 I'll just ignore those.

 Some pictures here would be nice.
 Eventually.